 Bathroom/bathhouse: One is not required to stand for the scholar/elder in a bathroom or bathhouse.
 This however only applied in the inner room of the bathhouse, however in the outer room [including the middle room in which people change] one is required to stand.

 During work: Workers are not obligated to [stop and] stand for a scholar [or elder] while they are working.
-[If however they are self-employed then they may choose to stop their work and stand if they wish to be stringent.]
-If however they are working for another, it is forbidden for the worker to be stringent upon himself and stand during his work.
+[If, however, one is self-employed, he may choose to stop his work and stand, if he wishes to be stringent.]
+If, however, one is working for another [i.e. an employee], it is forbidden for the worker to be stringent upon himself and stand during his work.
 [This applies even in the presence of one’s main Rebbe.]

-If one hears the Sage/elderly in the vicinity but does not see him, must he stand in his honor?
+If one hears the voice of the Sage/elderly, but does not see him, must he stand in his honor?

 Who is defined as a Rabbo Hamuvhak, one’s main teacher?

-A Rabbo Hamuvhak is defined as any person from whom the student has received majority of his Torah wisdom from him, whether in Chumash, Mishneh, Talmud.
-In today’s times however this mainly relates to the Rebbe from who one learned majority of his knowledge in Halacha, and directed him in the proper path, and not one who taught him the ways of Pilpul and Chakira’s.
+A Rabbo Hamuvhak is defined as any person from whom the student has received majority of his Torah wisdom, whether in Chumash, Mishneh, or Talmud.
+In today’s times, however, this mainly relates to the Rebbe from whom one learned majority of his knowledge in Halacha, and directed him in the proper path, and not one who taught him the ways of Pilpul and Chakira.

-One’s Milameid in Cheder: If most of one’s Torah knowledge is from his Milameid in Cheder, then he is obligated to stand for him like a main teacher.
+One’s Melammed in Cheder: If most of one’s Torah knowledge is from his Melammed in Cheder, then he is obligated to stand for him, just like a main teacher.

-A Maggid Shiur/Shul Rabbi: If most of one’s Torah knowledge comes from the classes given by a certain Rabbi to which he attends, then this Rabbi is considered his Rabbo Hamuvhak.
+A Maggid Shiur/Shul Rabbi: If most of one’s Torah knowledge comes from the classes given by a certain Rabbi, then this Rabbi is considered his Rabbo Hamuvhak.
 This applies irrelevant of Torah subject, whether it be Tanach, Gemara, or Halacha.

 If one is sitting on the Bima and a Sage/teacher/elder walks by, must one stand up if he passes within his four Amos, below the Bima?

-Regular Sage/elderly: One must remain standing until the scholar/elderly pass from in front of his face.
-As soon as the scholar [or elderly] passes in front of him he is [i.e. must] to sit down.
+Regular Sage/elderly: One must remain standing until the scholar/elder passes from in front of his face.
+As soon as the scholar [or elder] passes in front of him, he is [i.e. must] to sit down.
 [Thus, he is to sit down prior to the Sage passing a four Amos distance from him.]
-Some Poskim however rule he is to remain standing until the Sage passes a distance of four Amos from him.
+Some Poskim however, rule he is to remain standing until the Sage passes a distance of four Amos from him.

 In a Beis Midrash: See Halacha C!

-One must fully stand up in front of the scholar/elderly with exception to those cases mentioned above in which only slight standing is required.
+One must fully stand up in front of the scholar/elder with exception to those cases mentioned above in which only slight standing is required.

 Some Poskim rule that one is only obligated to stand for his Rebbe twice a day, one time in the morning and a second time in the evening.
-This however only applies in the house of the Rav [i.e. in private], however in public when one is in front of others who do not know that he already stood, he is obligated to stand [each time].
-[Even in the privacy of the Rebbe’s home, one is allowed to stand for his Rebbe more than two times a day if he so wishes, and it is only that he is not obligated to do so.
-Other Poskim however rule one is obligated to stand for his Rebbe even 100 times.
-Some Poskim rule that this stringency only applies to a Torah scholar and not to the elderly.
+This, however, only applies in the house of the Rav [i.e. in private], however, in public, when one is in front of others who do not know that he already stood, he is obligated to stand [each time].
+[Even in the privacy of the Rebbe’s home, it is permitted for one to stand for his Rebbe more than two times a day if he so wishes, and it is only that he is not obligated to do so.
+Other Poskim, however, rule one is obligated to stand for his Rebbe even 100 times.
+Some Poskim rule that this stringency only applies to a Torah scholar and not to an elder.
 It is questionable if this dispute applies likewise towards standing for one’s parent.]

-It is improper for a Sage to trouble the public to deliberately pass in front of them in order so they stand up for him.
+It is improper for a Sage to trouble the public, and deliberately pass in front of them, in order so they stand up for him.
 Rather, he is to take a short path while walking from one area to another in order to diminish the amount of people that need to stand for him.
-If the Sage is able to walk a different route and bypass the congregation, it is considered meritorious for him.
+If the Sage is able to walk a different route, and bypass the congregation, it is considered meritorious for him.
 Alternatively, the Sage is to enter the Shul prior to the congregation.
-[This mainly applied in previous times when the congregation would sit on the ground and it was troublesome to make them stand for him.
-However today that people sit on benches and there is no trouble involved, one need not be particular in this matter, although even today one is not to deliberately walk in front of the congregation in order so they stand for him.
-Some Poskim rule that even today one is to specifically take a different route in order not to trouble the congregation to stand, and that so is the custom of the elderly Sages.]
+[This mainly applied in previous times when the congregation would sit on the ground, and it was troublesome to make them stand for him.
+However, today that people sit on benches and there is no trouble involved, one need not be particular in this matter.
+Although even today, one is not to deliberately walk in front of the congregation in order so they stand for him.
+However, some Poskim rule that even today one is to specifically take a different route in order not to trouble the congregation to stand, and that so is the custom of the elderly Sages.]

-All [people for whom one is required to stand, such as a Sage; Avad; Gadol Hador; Nassi; elderly] if they forgive their honor then their honor is forgiven [and it is no longer obligatory to stand for them].
-Nevertheless, it still remains a Mitzvah top honor them and slightly stand up for them.
-[Some Poskim rule that only a Rav may forgive his respect however one who is not a Rav but learns Halacha or Talmud cannot forgive his respect.]
+All [people for whom one is required to stand, such as a Sage; Avad; Gadol Hador; Nassi; elder] if they forgive their honor, then their honor is forgiven [and it is no longer obligatory to stand for them].
+Nevertheless, it remains a Mitzvah to honor them and slightly stand up for them.
+[Some Poskim rule that only a Rav may forgive his respect, however, one who is not a Rav but learns Halacha or Talmud cannot forgive his respect.]

-For who must one stand?
-One is required to stand in the presence of ones teacher of Torah, Sage, and elderly person.
+For whom must one stand?
+One is required to stand in the presence of one’s teacher of Torah, Torah scholar, and elderly person.
 One is also to stand for the wife of a Torah Sage, a Baal Mitzvos, and one who is performing a Mitzvah.
-However the custom of many today is to only stand on behalf of the Rosh Yeshiva or Ravad although the validity of this custom requires further clarification.
-If any of the above people forgive their honor it is no longer obligatory to stand for them, although it still remains a Mitzvah to honor them and slightly stand up for them.
-One may not delegate honor to a student in the presence of his Rebbe, unless the Rebbe also delegates respect to the student.
+However, the custom of many today is to only stand on behalf of the Rosh Yeshiva or Ravad, although the validity of this custom requires further clarification.
+If any of the above people forgive their honor, it is no longer obligatory to stand for them, although it still remains a Mitzvah to honor them and slightly stand up for them.
+One may not delegate honor to a student in the presence of his Rebbe, unless the Rebbe also delegates respect to that student.

 May a Torah scholar belittle himself for the sake of a Mitzvah, such as to play music by a wedding?

 It is permitted for a Sage to belittle himself for the sake of Heaven out of service of Hashem and fulfillment of his Mitzvos, such as to rejoice the Chasan and Kallah.
-According to some Poskim however he may not however belittle himself for the sake of a Mitzvah between man and his fellow, such as to return a lost object.
+According to some Poskim, however, he may not belittle himself for the sake of a Mitzvah Bein Adam Lechaveiro, such as to return a lost object.

 Michaber ibid